-During previous years, the Group subscribed to convertible loans for a total of CHF 8.8 million of aCommerce Group Ltd. (the Groups equity investment is accounted as investment in associates).
-The convertible loan assets are classified as financial instruments at fair value through profit and loss (Note 12) and revaluation in 2023 resulted in a gain of CHF 8.0 million.
+During previous years, the Group subscribed to convertible loans for a total of CHF 8.8 million of aCommerce Group Ltd. (the Group's equity investment is accounted as investment in associates).
+The convertible loan assets are classified as financial instruments at fair value through profit and loss (Note 12) and revaluation in 2024 resulted in a loss of CHF 1.8 million (2023: gain of CHF 8 million) recognized in the net finance result.
+If risk free rate would be higher/lower by 1.0%, holding all variables constant, the fair value would be higher/lower by CHF 0.1 million.
+If timing of exit event is postponed by 6 months, holding all variables constant, the fair value would be lower by CHF 0.4 million.

-As at December 31, 2023, the Group has performed an impairment test for its investments in aCommerce (Note 19) triggered by additional need of financing and restructuring.
-The recoverable amount has been determined based on fair value less cost of disposal applying different possible scenarios.
+As at December 31, 2023, the Group performed an impairment test for its investments in aCommerce (Note 19) triggered by additional need of financing and restructuring.
+The recoverable amount was determined based on fair value less cost of disposal applying different possible scenarios.
 Amongst various scenarios, two relevant scenarios were identified, and probability weighted (50:50): A trade sale in 2024 or a trade sale in 2025.
 The valuation was determined based on aCommerce's revenue forecast and market multiples determined by management applying peer information.
-The waterfall payout of the estimated net present value of proceeds was then allocated to the carrying amount of the individual instruments (secured note, convertible debt and equity investment).
-The revaluation of the Groups investment in convertible notes, measured at FVPL, resulted in a gain of CHF 8.0 million recorded in financial income.
-The scenarios applied are based on observable revenue multiples (Level 3 input) ranging from 0.8 to 1.0.
-The discount rate applied is 13.5%.
-Due to the specific waterfall structure, sensitivity to forecasted revenue scenarios (lower range) and (higher range) does not have any impact on the valuation of the convertible loans.
+The waterfall payout of the estimated net present value of proceeds was then allocated to the carrying amount of the individual instruments (secured and convertible debt and equity investment).
+The scenarios applied were based on observable revenue multiples (Level 3 input) ranging from 0.8 to 1.0.
+The discount rate applied was 13.5%.
+Due to the specific waterfall structure, sensitivity to forecasted revenue scenarios (lower range) and (higher range) did not have any impact on the valuation of the convertible loans.